How long does this take?

 Are you the right therapist for me?

 This is a very important question.
 The goodness of fit between a therapist and client is in fact the best predictor of a successful outcome in therapy.
 Many people find that they can get a good sense of whether we will be a good fit from reading through my website or from talking with me on the phone.
-Give me a call at (510)-548-7960 or E-mail me and we can talk a bit about your situation and how we would work together.
+Give me a call at (510)-548-7960 or send me an E-mail using my Contacts page and we can talk a bit about your situation and how we would work together.